Linear Model and Extensions: Extensions

 With high dimensional covariates, we can use regularized quantile regression.
 For instance, the \ri{rq} function can implement the lasso version with \ri{method = "lasso"} and a prespecified \ri{lambda}.
-It does not implement the ridge version.
+The \ri{R} package \ri{rqPen} implements various penalized quantile regressions.